On this page

-One thing we often hear is, “How can I learn more about my customers?”
+One thing we often hear is, “How can I get customer feedback?”
 Today, we have a really good answer to that question.

 Given all the data we have at our fingertips these days, it feels wrong that we don’t truly know our customers.
 But email is one of the best ways to change that.
 You can infer quite a bit from metrics like opens, clicks and page views, and leverage it as a platform for two-way communication.
 (Our parents called this “correspondence”.)

-Here are a few strategies – ranging from the old-fashioned to sophisticated – that will help you get to know your customers using email.
+Here are a few strategies – ranging from the old-fashioned to sophisticated – that will get you more customer feedback.

 You knew we were going to mention surveys, but we’ve got a new twist on this old approach.